iiasa/ixmp/doc/source/api-backend.rst

   - :class:`Platform <ixmp.Platform>` code is not affected by where and how data is stored; it merely handles user arguments and then makes, usually, a single :class:`Backend` call.
   - :class:`Backend` code does not need to perform argument checking; merely store and retrieve data reliably.

+.. autodata:: ixmp.backend.FIELDS

 .. currentmodule:: ixmp.backend.base

-.. autodata:: ixmp.backend.base.FIELDS

 .. autoclass:: ixmp.backend.base.Backend
    :members: